github/docs/content/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces.md

 ---
-title: About billing for Codespaces
+title: About billing for GitHub Codespaces
 shortTitle: About billing
-intro: 'View pricing and see how to manage {% data variables.product.prodname_codespaces %} billing for your organization.'
+intro: 'View pricing and see how to manage {% data variables.product.prodname_github_codespaces %} billing for your organization.'
-permissions: 'To manage billing for Codespaces for an organization, you must be an organization owner or a billing manager.'
+permissions: 'To manage billing for {% data variables.product.prodname_github_codespaces %} for an organization, you must be an organization owner or a billing manager.'
 versions:
   fpt: '*'
   ghec: '*'